wikid24/ffxiv_mmd_tools_helper/README.md

 # FFXIV MMD Tools Helper (Blender Addon)
 ## Convert FFXIV Models to MMD Models with as _little effort_ as possible.

+### Update: 2024-04-19 - Updates are on hold until Dawntrail comes out (I might to have to rewrite the entire plugin)

 This is a Blender Addon to convert FFXIV Models to Miku Miku Dance (MMD) models.
 It's geared for _speed_, so you can cut down on the time it takes to:

 - Export models out of FFXIV TexTools (using .chara files from [Anamnesis](https://github.com/imchillin/Anamnesis)) - [Guide](https://github.com/wikid24/ffxiv_mmd_tools_helper/wiki/Export-.fbx-from-Textools-using-Anamnesis)